Run Service

 An alert is a message that indicates a problem or an exception (for example, in a job or folder).
 Control-M Automation API enables you to perform alert management with external tools.
 For more information, see Setting Up External Alerts.

-If the host of your external client uses a proxy server, ensure that you defined the following environment variables:
+If the host of your external client uses a proxy server, ensure that the proxy server settings are defined, as described in Proxy Server Configuration

 The following table lists actions that you can perform to manage a reliable alerts stream from Helix Control-M and the listener process on your client: